Abner Haynes

 Abner Haynes (September 19, 1937 – July 18, 2024) was an American professional football player who was a halfback and return specialist in the American Football League (AFL).
 He played college football for the North Texas State Eagles and was selected by the Oakland Raiders in the 1960 AFL draft.
 He was also chosen by the Pittsburgh Steelers in the fifth round of the 1960 NFL draft.
+Chosen by the Raiders in the draft but signing with the Dallas Texans, Haynes excelled in the AFL, scoring 46 rushing touchdowns in eight seasons while winning league MVP honors in 1960.
+His 46 rushing touchdowns was the most by a player in AFL history.

 Early life and integration

 Born in Denton, Texas, Haynes graduated from Lincoln High School in Dallas in 1956.
 He played college football at North Texas State College in Denton (now the University of North Texas), where he and teammate Leon King integrated college football in the state of Texas in 1957.